bluekitchen/btstack/doc/manual/docs-template/how_to.md

     CHARACTERISTIC, ORG_BLUETOOTH_CHARACTERISTIC_BATTERY_LEVEL, DYNAMIC | READ | NOTIFY | READ_ENCRYPTED,

 When an ATT request arrives, BTstack checks the current LE link security before calling the application's read or write callback.
 If the link is not secure enough, the ATT server returns the corresponding ATT security error.
 The remote GATT client can then start pairing or encryption and retry the request.

 The important point is that the application callback should not be the first line of defense for normal GATT permissions.
 Express the required protection in the `.gatt` database, then keep the callback focused on producing or accepting the attribute value.

 ### Security Manager Setup

-If any GATT Characteristic requires LE security, initialize the Security Manager:
+If any GATT Characteristic requires LE security or the remote might try to pair, e.g. when communicating with a smartphone, you should initialize the Security Manager:

     sm_init();

-For production devices, also configure stable identity and encryption roots with `sm_set_ir()` and `sm_set_er()` as described in [SMP - Security Manager Protocol](protocols.md#sec:smpProtocols).
+For production devices, support for LE Secure Connections should be enabled and you should configure stable identity and encryption roots with `sm_set_ir()` and `sm_set_er()` as described in [SMP - Security Manager Protocol](protocols.md#sec:smpProtocols).
 These values must survive reboot.
 If they change, previously bonded peers may no longer be recognized correctly.

-The simplest GATT examples use Just Works without bonding:

-    sm_init();
-    sm_set_io_capabilities(IO_CAPABILITY_NO_INPUT_NO_OUTPUT);
-    sm_set_authentication_requirements(0);
+To enable support for LE Secure Connections, add `ENABLE_LE_SECURE_CONNECTIONS` in `btstack_config.h`.

+If activated, BTstack will also enable "LE Secure Connections Only Mode", which will reject Legacy Pairing.
+If you need to support peer devices that do not support LE Secure Connections, you can disable Secure Connections Only Mode by calling:

+    sm_set_secure_connections_only_mode(false);

+By default, the the IO Capabilites are set to No Input/No Output, which leads to Just Works pairing.

 This allows pairing when needed but does not give MITM protection.
 It is acceptable for simple data where encryption is useful but user authentication is not required.

-For a product that should remember peers across reconnects, request bonding:
+For a product that should remember peers across reconnects, request bonding with support for LE Secure Connections:

-    sm_set_authentication_requirements(SM_AUTHREQ_BONDING);
+    sm_set_authentication_requirements(SM_AUTHREQ_BONDING | SM_AUTHREQ_SECURE_CONNECTION);

-For a product that needs protection against active MITM attacks, request MITM protection and configure IO capabilities that can actually support it:
+For a product that needs protection against active MITM attacks, also request MITM protection and configure IO capabilities that can actually support it:

     sm_set_io_capabilities(IO_CAPABILITY_DISPLAY_YES_NO);
-    sm_set_authentication_requirements(SM_AUTHREQ_MITM_PROTECTION | SM_AUTHREQ_BONDING);

-For LE Secure Connections quality, enable `ENABLE_LE_SECURE_CONNECTIONS` in `btstack_config.h` and include the Secure Connections requirement:

-    sm_set_authentication_requirements(
-        SM_AUTHREQ_SECURE_CONNECTION | SM_AUTHREQ_MITM_PROTECTION | SM_AUTHREQ_BONDING);
+    sm_set_authentication_requirements(SM_AUTHREQ_MITM_PROTECTION | SM_AUTHREQ_BONDING | SM_AUTHREQ_SECURE_CONNECTION);

-If only LE Secure Connections peers should be accepted, BTstack can enforce this policy:

-    sm_set_secure_connections_only_mode(true);

 ### Handling Pairing Events

 When `att_server` is used, Security Manager events are delivered through the ATT server packet handler.
 The application should handle the events that match its security policy and user interface.

 For Just Works pairing: